Peace Through Side Payments: The models

-We focus on perfect Bayesian equilibria in which player 1 uses a pure (behavioral) strategy for the bribes and player 2 also uses a pure strategy when deciding whether to accept or reject.
-However, we allow for mixed strategy equilibria for the continuation auction in the same sense as in \cite{Zheng2019}.
+We focus on perfect Bayesian equilibria.
+In the bargaining stage, player 1 uses a pure strategy that maps each type to a bribe, and player 2 uses a pure acceptance-rejection strategy that prescribes either acceptance or rejection for each type and each observed bribe.
+In the continuation auctions, each type of each player is allowed to use a mixed bidding strategy because of the nature of all-pay auctions; we work with distributional strategies in the same sense as \citet{Zheng2019}.

-Upon receiving an off-path bribe $b$, player 2 forms a belief $\tilde{F}_{1}$ about player 1's type and uses a behavioral acceptance-rejection strategy $\varrho$--some types accept it and the other types reject it.
+Upon receiving an off-path bribe $b$, player 2 forms a belief $\tilde{F}_{1}$ about player 1's type and considers an acceptance-rejection function $\varrho$ that specifies which types accept and which reject.
 The induced type distribution of player 2 in the continuation auction is denoted by $\tilde{F}_{2}$.
 We assume that $\tilde{F}_{1}$ and $\tilde{F}_{2}$ are independent.
-Each type $v_{i}$ is allowed to use a mixed strategy and thus player $i$ uses a \emph{distributional strategy} which is a probability measure on the product space of types and bids.
-We use $\sigma$ to denote the equilibrium (and the strategy pair) of a continuation auction $\mathcal{G}(\tilde{F}_{1},\tilde{F_{2}})$.
-To distinguish $\sigma$ from the equilibrium of the grand game, we use BNE (Bayesian Nash equilibrium) for $\sigma$.
+Player $i$'s distributional strategy in the continuation auction is a probability measure on the product space of types and bids.
+We use $\sigma$ to denote the equilibrium (strategy pair) of a continuation auction $\mathcal{G}(\tilde{F}_{1},\tilde{F}_{2})$.
+To distinguish $\sigma$ from the equilibrium of the grand game, we refer to $\sigma$ as a BNE (Bayesian Nash equilibrium).
 For convenience of exposition, we use $\pi_{i}$ to denote the payoffs from the grand game and $U_{i}$ to denote the payoffs from the continuation auctions.
-The support of $\tilde{F}_{i}$ is denoted by $V_{i}$.
-Notation $\delta_{x}$ is the Dirac measure (and the distribution) with support $\{x\}$.
+Finally, $\delta_{x}$ denotes the Dirac probability measure supported on $\{x\}$.